aiida-vasp/aiida-vasp/docs/source/howto/other_codes.md

 Sumo is a code for plotting electronic band structures and DOS.
 It can be used with calculations done by aiida-vasp.
 There are two ways to use sumo with this package:

-1. You can export the calculation with `verdi data vasp.tools export <node> <folder>` and then use sumo's command line interface to plot.
+1. You can export the calculation with `aiida-vasp tools export <node> <folder>` and then use sumo's command line interface to plot.
    This approach works best for DOS plots and for band structure calculations the exported KPOINTS files currently does not have band labels.
 2. Use the `vasp.utils.sumo` module to plot the band structure from a band structure workflow with the get_sumo_dos_plotter and get_sumo_bands_plotter functions.